Pvt. Paul Alexander Grassick

 were cremated.
 Since much of the work was

 It was also while he was a POW in the camp that

 his parents received a letter from him on August

-Paul received one of the worse beatings as a POW in the camp.
-A Japanese Guard punched him in the face.
+Paul received one of the worse beatings as a POW in the camp, when a Japanese Guard punched him in the face.
 The impact of the punch broke Paul's jaw and nose.
+At some other time, his arm was broken.
 Paul remained on this detail for one and a half years.
 On April 16, 1944, Paul was transferred to another camp with 100 other POWs.

 Paul was then sent to work in a carbide plant at Tokyo 16-B. He spent the remainder of the war on this detail.
-The POWs working there had no idea how the war was going.
-One day, the POWs were in the plant when they were sent back to the camp.
+The POWs working there had no idea how the war was going, until the day, the POWs were in the plant working when they were suddenly sent back to the camp.
 This was the first sign that something was up.
 When Paul and the other POWs returned to the camp, they were informed that the war was over.